 The bottom line is, you need to list down all the things that you believe will improve your life – and possibly touch other people’s lives too – in significant ways.

 The root idea, of course, is to get in touch with your basic drives, the principles that move you.
 When the going gets tough in the UK, you need to draw on deep emotional reserves to get you through.
+When the weather is dreary, the only thing more compelling than the rain is the greater sense of purpose to your life.

 If you’ve got things listed down, review the items.
 Weed out the stuff that doesn’t really matter.
 Get to the ideas that really resonate with you and discard those that are more fluff than substance.